fcunial/portfolio/README.md

 javac -classpath .:./commons-math3-3.5.jar *.java
 ```

+Since this code is still a prototype, I created a test program with hardwired input arguments, to make running it easier.
+The program uses file `NC_021658.fna` included in the repository.

-Example run with T threads:
+Example run using T parallel threads:
 ```
 java -classpath .:./commons-math3-3.5.jar TestDrive T
 ```